nicco99/github-hosting/README.md

  <a href="">Whatapp</a>
 </div>
 </div>
-<p style="">I'm a seasoned software engineer with 3+ years of experience in developing web applications, APIs, and dynamic user interfaces.
+<p >I'm a seasoned software engineer with 3+ years of experience in developing web applications, APIs, and dynamic user interfaces.
 My journey in software development began with a fascination for creating seamless user experiences, which has driven me to continually explore and master new technologies.</p>
 <h1 style="font-size: 100px;">Tech Stack: </h1>
 <div>
  <ul>